 The Ins and Outs of Paying by CheckAdvertiser Disclosure by Lucy Lazarony

 Excited about opening a checking account?
 You should be.
-Making your way in the financial world without one is an expensive proposition.
+Paying by check can make navigating the financial world easier and much less expensive.
 Just ask anyone who’s had to pay bills by money order.

-Once you open a checking account, you’ll have a safe place to stash the cash you need for monthly expenses, but you’ll also have the convenience of writing a check to pay your bills.
+Once you open a checking account, you’ll not only have a safe place to stash the cash you need for monthly expenses, but you’ll also have the convenience of writing a check to pay your bills.
 But it’s important to understand checks before you start using them.

-A check is nothing more than a set of instructions to your bank.
+A check is nothing more than a document of instructions for your bank.
 When you write a check, you are telling your bank to transfer a specific amount of money from your checking account to another person or company.

 When you pay an electricity bill, you are instructing your bank to pay a specific amount of money to your electric company.